 The Inner Envelope

-The inner envelope (without the gummed flap) holds the announcement, graduation picture, etc. It should be addressed informally.
+The smaller inner envelope holds the announcement, graduation picture, and any other materials.
+It should be addressed informally.

 - Grandma and Grandpa